Naked (Darey album)

 Naked is the fourth studio album by Nigerian R&B and Afro-soul singer Darey.
 It was released on 13 October 2015 through Livespot Entertainment.
 Featuring a blend of Afrobeat, Afropop, jùjú, R&B, highlife, and soul, the album features guest appearances from singer Aṣa, rapper Olamide, and the South African band Soweto Gospel Choir.
 Production was primarily handled by Oscar Heman-Ackah, with other production from Vtek, Cobhams Asuquo, and Darey himself serving as the executive producer.

 Background and singles

-Darey announced the album when he released two singles: "Pray for Me (Gbadura Fun Mi)" featuring the Soweto Gospel Choir, and the remix of the first track off the album, "Asikò Laiye" featuring indigenous Nigerian rapper Olamide.
-"Pray for Me (Gbadura Fun Mi)" with the Soweto Gospel Choir, was released on 7 July 2015, and was produced by Oscar Heman-Ackah.
+Darey announced the album when he released two singles: "Pray for Me" featuring the Soweto Gospel Choir, and the remix of the first track off the album, "Asikò Laiye" featuring indigenous Nigerian rapper Olamide.
+"Pray for Me" with the Soweto Gospel Choir, was released on 7 July 2015, and was produced by Oscar Heman-Ackah.
 The remix of the first track, "Asikò Laiye", features Olamide, was released the same day and was produced by Vtek.
-"Pray for Me (Gbadura Fun Mi)" was nominated for Best Vocal Performance (Male), and won Best R&B Single and Best Recording of the Year at the Headies 2016.
+"Pray for Me" was nominated for Best Vocal Performance (Male), and won Best R&B Single and Best Recording of the Year at the Headies 2016.